Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 Shineberg, the upper package.

-You get, uh, the ad free feed, you get the videos, you get the bonus episodes.
+You get, uh, the ad free feed, you get the videos, you get the bonus episodes, but you

 about tours and even tours where we're still, um, going to places we've never been before.